emberjs/guides/source/getting-started/js-primer.md

 when learning a new framework it can be hard to know what is JavaScript and what is framework, especially if you are newer to the ecosystem and less familiar with JavaScript.

 On top of that, many new features were introduced to JavaScript with the release of newer specifications like ECMAScript 2015 (also known as ECMAScript 6 or ES6, https://developer.mozilla.org/en/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_6_support_in_Mozilla).
 With the current yearly cadence of ECMAScript specifications, developers might have not had time to get familiar with all the new features.

 In this guide we will be covering some common JavaScript code patterns that appear in Ember applications, and in particular those that explore the new features provided in ES6, so you can get a clearer sense of where the language ends and the framework starts.

-## const & let variable declarations
+## `const` and `let` variable declarations

-Unlike some other programming languages, in JavaScript where your variables are created depends on how you declare them.
+Unlike some programming languages, in JavaScript where your variables are created depends on how you declare them.
 Because of this, classic `var` variable declarations in JavaScript can sometimes be tricky and create confusion over a variable's life cycle.

 By introducing the block-level variables (also sometimes called bindings) `const` and `let` in ES6, variable scope has been made easier to more explicitly control.

-### var
+### `var`

-In specifications prior to ES6 `var` variable declarations are *hoisted* to the top of the function they are declared irrespective of where in the function they are actually declared, including whether they are declared in a block such as an if statement.
+In specifications prior to ES6, `var` variable declarations are *hoisted* to the top of the function they are declared irrespective of where in the function they are actually declared, including whether they are declared in a block such as an if statement.
 Note that such hoisting only applies to variable declaration, not its initialization/assignment.

 Let's take a look at an example: